elliewake/CPSC210project/README.md

 - Number of songs
 - Length (in minutes)

-*Note: Only songs that have been *
+*Note: Only songs that have been added to the application are accessible*

 ## User Stories: